jeffellenbogen/audio_mqtt/README.md

 ### Microphone side
 On the Mic side, we start by doing a raw FFT of our input samples.
 We'll only send over the number of frequency bins that the display requests.

 Inside each frequency bin, we can combine FFT points to make the bins "wider" (in frequency, not in pixels).
-This can be controlled with `display/freq_points_per_bin`...also currently unimplemented.
+This can be controlled with `display/freq/num_pts_per_bin`.